FabioFortini/game-of-life/README.md

 Here is an implementation of the game of life kata in kotlin.

-We develop on this repo in self training moments following the mob programming approach.
+We develop on this repo in self training moments following the mob programming and TDD approach.

 To know more about game of life read here --> https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life